 How cheesy the entertainment within the various theaters is, depends on the venue itself.

 Some, like Country Tonite, features talented performers doing credible versions of country music classics.
 This is, on a relative scale, not overly cheesy.
-If you’re not much of a country music fan, it can provide a bit of a culture shock.
+But if you’re not much of a country music fan, it can provide a bit of a culture shock.

 Today, we all head for The Track – a local favorite.